What if I told you that there’s a way to get targeted organic traffic that’s actually easier than driving a ton of

 “used ford focus for sale in florida” <-looking for used ford focus cars in florida

 Long tail keywords help you build website authority and trust

 Having a first-page ranking of any keyword is an indication of website authority and trust.

 One of the ways to get your website ready to target more important keywords is to get as many first placements as you can for long tail keywords.

 Of course, this is not the only factor that will help you build authority but a number of first-place placements together with a solid SEO strategy can work towards that direction.

-You will get more traffic than the suggested volume
+You will get more traffic than the suggested search volume